Technoholics/LearnPy/Comments.md

 xyz()
 ```

-Above code would not be understandable to a non programmer.
+Above code would not be understandable to a non-programmer.

-but Check out below
+But Check out below
 ```

 def xyz():#function with name xyz defined which would be used to print hello on screen